 That concludes the list of content moderation methods with their strengths and weaknesses.
 Depending on who your audience or members are, take the time to scrutinize each method individually and choose one for your brand wisely.

 Deciding the Best Moderation Just for You

 Building an online community can be a great avenue to interact, connect, and build relationships with other users sharing the same niche and interests.
 The internet can be a perilous place and so you must set up a strong moderation system in place as part of your main responsibilities as a website owner.
 Moderation allows brands to foster a productive environment where they can meet their followers’ demands and expectations.
-Moderated websites also foster something akin to a safe environment where users can share what is on their mind and be understood by others in a proactive manner.
+Moderated websites also foster something akin to a safe environment where users can share what is on their minds and be understood by others in a proactive manner.